Support Groups in Holland, PA

 Group meets in Holland, PA 18966

-For HS Sophomores: This is the best year to explore.
-We can look at taking interest, personality and career inventories.
+If you are a highly motivated student, this is the best year to explore.
+We look at your interests, personality, and careers.
 We can explore options for your future.
-If you are planning to attend college, we can look at majors they offer, look at the cost of attending and how to find scholarships to pay for college.
+If you are planning to attend college, we can look at the majors they offer, the cost of attending, and how to find scholarships to pay for college.
 We can explore avoiding student loans.
 If you are planning to play a sport in college, we can explore the process.
-Reach out to directly if interested.
+Reach out directly if interested.

 Hosted by Pamela Meyers